 Pregnancy & Lactation

-Lactation: Drug enters breast milk; not recommended
+Lactation: Drug distributed in breast milk; do not nurse

 A: Generally acceptable.
 Controlled studies in pregnant women show no evidence of fetal risk.